 Bra Stash or Money Wallet

-If you’re planning on wearing a dirndl, you don’t want to distract from your cute outfit with a handbag.
+If your Oktoberfest fashion choice is wearing a dirndl, you don’t want to distract from your cute outfit with a handbag.
 Instead, consider wearing a bra stash or money wallet.
-This allows you to enjoy Oktoberfest hands-free without having to worry about your cash, credit card, or identification.
+This allows you to enjoy the festival hands-free without having to worry about your cash, credit card, or identification.

-If you have more items to carry, consider also bringing a crossbody bag.
+When deciding on what to bring to Oktoberfest, If you wish to carry more items while out-and-about, consider using a crossbody bag.
 One reader says, “During the day and at the Wiesn, I used a small leather Fossil crossbody that what I needed perfectly,” while another says, “I liked bringing a crossbody because I could drape my rain jacket over it.”

 Travelon’s classic mini travel shoulder bags offer the spaciousness of a larger bag without the unwanted bulk that may come with it.
 With a lockable, RFID-protected main compartment, two exterior zippered pockets, and a lightweight feel even when full, this piece is secure, roomy, and organized.